bghira/SimpleTuner/OPTIONS.md

                         objects are written.
 This mostly applies to S3, but some shared server filesystems may benefit as well, eg. Ceph.
 Default: 64.
+  --enable_multiprocessing
+                        If set, will use processes instead of threads during metadata caching operations.
+For some systems,
+                        multiprocessing may be faster than threading, but will consume a lot more memory.
+Use this option with caution, and monitor your system's memory usage.
+  --aspect_bucket_worker_count ASPECT_BUCKET_WORKER_COUNT
+                        The number of workers to use for aspect bucketing.
+                        This is a CPU-bound task, so the number of workers should be set to the number of CPU threads available.
+                        If you use an I/O bound backend, an even higher value may make sense.
+Default: 12.
   --cache_dir CACHE_DIR
                         The directory where the downloaded models and datasets will be stored.